 Blue Mountain Coffee, Jamaica

-Jamaica is a tropical paradise that is home to some of the most wonderful coffee the world has ever seen.
-Blue Mountain Coffee is grown in the blue mountains of Jamaica, and it is one of the most decadent and expensive coffees in the world, because its increased popularity worldwide.
+Jamaica is a tropical paradise that is home to some of the most wonderful coffee the world has ever tasted.
+Blue Mountain Coffee is grown in the (wait for it) blue mountains of Jamaica, and it is one of the most decadent and expensive coffees in the world, because its increased popularity worldwide.

 Grown on the sides of two huge volcanoes in Hawaii, Kona coffee is unique in many ways.
 The volcanic minerals in the ground, along with the highly porous soils, help make Kona coffee one of the best varieties in the world.

 Sumatra Coffee – Indonesia